vghessel/Landing-Page/README.md

 # Landing Page

-First project exploring the Front-End (HTML and CSS)
+First project exploring the Front-End (HTML and CSS).